TyAssis/taylon-gym/README.md

 Fuhaha!
 You're going to challenge me knowing that you'll lose?

-That's the CODER's honor thats compels you to challeng me.
+That's the CODER's honor thats compels you to challenge me.
 Fine, show me your best!
 ```